divviup/public-docs/docs/how-it-works.md

 Crucially, these organizations are non-colluding.
 They don't directly share report shares or otherwise conspire to defeat the protocol.
-DAP guarantees that as long as at least one of the aggregators is operated honestly, the privacy of each individual metric will be protected.
+DAP guarantees that as long as at least one of the aggregators is operated honestly, the privacy of each individual measurement will be protected.

 If you don't wish to use any of the already-available third-party organizations that Divvi Up partners with, you can self-host your own helper aggregator.